longicorn/rettle/README.md

-# rettle
+# Rettle
-Simple ETL for Ruby
+Rettle is simple ETL for Ruby